rizom-ai/team-brain-content/README.md

 - Sync automatically
 - Collaborate with Git workflows

-Use `/git-sync` to trigger manual sync
+Use `!git-sync` to trigger manual sync

 ---